-The majority of our debt is fixed rate borrowings; however, we have some exposure to the risk of changes in interest rates, primarily as a result of the variable rate borrowings under the TRP Revolver and the Securitization Facility.
+The majority of our debt is fixed rate borrowings; however, we have some exposure to the risk of changes in interest rates, primarily as a result of the variable rate borrowings under the TRC Revolver, the TRP Revolver and the Partnership's Securitization Facility.
 We may enter into interest rate hedges with the intent to mitigate the impact of changes in interest rates on cash flows.
 As of March 31, 2020, we did not have any interest rate hedges.